 The X-Men spinoff book The New Mutants followed this trend.
-Wolfbane was Scottish, Mirage was Native American, Karma was Vietnamese, Sunspot was Brazilian and Cannonball was from the American South.
-Later, they added Magik from Russia, Cypher from the United States, Warlock who was an alien, and Magma who was from an offshoot of an ancient Roman tribe that lived in Brazil.
+Wolfbane was Scottish, Mirage was Cheyenne, Karma was Vietnamese, Sunspot was Brazilian and Cannonball was from an Appalachian coal-mining town in Kentucky.
+Later, they added Magik from Russia, Cypher (white) from the United States, Warlock who was an alien, and Magma who was from an offshoot of an ancient Roman tribe that lived in Brazil.
 Though, due to various retcons, she may be British.
-This troper isn't that sure.

-Interestingly, these characters are each more complicated and "other" than their ethnic origins might suggest; the "passionate celt" Scot Wolfsbane is also religious, conflicted and repressed.
-The Native American Moonstar is also uncertain, suspicious, self-destructive and perhaps bisexual.
-The Vietnamese Karma is also (probably) a mother, later a lesbian, and prone to losses of self-control.
-Sunspot had an origin that cuts him off from most normal relationships; his (white, not-approved by his father) girlfriend was murdered and died in his arms, he ceases to show deep relationships after this.
-Cannonball joined the bad guys out of economic need, and now shows only the 'good soldier' traits expected of a good soldier.
+Interestingly, these characters are each more complicated and "other" than their ethnic origins might suggest; the Scot Wolfsbane is too religious, conflicted and repressed to be seen as a "passionate celt" stereotype.
+The Native American Dani Moonstar is also uncertain, suspicious, self-destructive and perhaps bisexual.
+The Vietnamese Karma is a surrogate mother to her younger siblings, later a lesbian, and prone to losses of self-control.
+Sunspot was one of the first characters coming from a racially mixed marriage (also, his white mother comes from an established, upper-class family while his black father is a self-made man with a lower-class background); his origin that cuts him off from most normal relationships; his (white) girlfriend was murdered and died in his arms, he ceases to show deep relationships after this.
+Cannonball from an American point of view was the most "normal" member of the team, but when he and Dani Moonstar started to jointly lead the team, it was Dani who got the job of leadership in battle while Sam assumed the "traditionally female" job of emotionally holding the team together, of "team mother".

 For Moonstar, her ambiguous bisexuality might be Genius Bonus: Identifying as "heterosexual" or "homosexual" as a bifurcation is rarer on Indian reservations, largely because of a tradition of winkte, kurami, and the like.
 Magik also later got the Legacy Virus, which is analogous to HIV in the Marvel Universe.
 Wait, an ancient Roman tribe that lived in Brazil?

-Generation X, New Mutants' successor title, had a multinational team, but avoided criticism of New Mutants by making their characters opposite of their ethnic stereotype (i.e. Husk, an Appalachian girl, is generally considered the brain, and Skin, who was a Hispanic gang member, is generally the nice guy, etc.).
+Generation X, New Mutants' successor title, had a multinational team continued this trend, often making their characters opposite of their ethnic stereotype.
+For instance, Husk, an Appalachian girl (one of Cannonball's sisters), is generally considered the brain, and Skin, who was a Hispanic gang member, is generally the nice guy, etc.

 The original Global Guardians in The DCU were a mish-mash of national stereotypes: The Knight from the U.K., Rising Sun from Japan, Tuatara from New Zealand, and so on.
 They got less token-ish as time went on.
 They made their debut in the comic adaptation of Superfriends; subtlety clearly wasn't a concern.